 The other side of the coin is criticism.
 When you set a high standard for yourself such as “perfect” you have a defined idea of what is “right” and “wrong.”

 The only thing young children can do to survive is attaching themselves emotionally to people who will take care of them.
 Feeling unworthy of attachment, as criticized young children are apt to feel, can seem like life or death.
 So, they try to control the great pain of criticism by turning it into self-criticism—because self-inflicted pain is better than unpredictable rejection by loved ones.
 By early adolescence, such children begin to “identify with the aggressor”—emulating the more powerful criticizer.
 By late adolescence, their self-criticism expands to criticism of others.
 By young adulthood, it appears to have shifted entirely to criticism of others.
 However, most critical people remain primarily self-critical.

 People affected by criticism and perfectionism share a perspective: both are looking at what is “wrong or what was missing” rather than what is “right or what was accomplished.”

 When treating these aspects of the personality, we are dealing with lack of self-esteem.
-Hypnotherapy and Psych-K can help to swift beliefs, and you can learn how to turn down that self-critical voice inside your head that constantly tells that is not good enough.
+Hypnotherapy and Psych-K can help to shift beliefs, and you can learn how to turn down that self-critical voice inside your head that constantly tells you that is not good enough.